sclaussen/nutrition/nutrition/README.md

 - Capitalize each word of ingredients
 - Custom keyboard to support negative numbers
   - https://developer.apple.com/documentation/uikit/keyboards_and_input/creating_a_custom_keyboard
-- Add new ingredient with auto-add options for also adding to adjustments/meals
-  - Finished the UI, provide implementation
 - Alternative BMR:
   Harris-Benedict               if(Sex="Male", 66+(6.2*Weight)+(12.7*Height)-(6.76*Age), 655+(4.35*Weight)+(4.7*Height)-(4.7*Age))
   Harris-Benedict-Revised       =if(Sex="Male", (88.362 + (13.397 * WeightKG) + (4.799 * HeightCM) - (5.677 * Age)), 447.593 + (9.247 * WeightKG) + (3.098 * Height) - (4.33 * Age))